charissehung/charissehung.github.io/_posts/2021-05-17-Identifying-Fake-News-with-Tensorflow.md

 })
 ```

-Remember how we created an embedding layer.
+Remember how we created an embedding layer?
 A word embedding allows us to visualize what the model learned about the words.
 Words that are similar should be close together while words that are different are far apart.
-We will use plotly to create an interactive plot so we can see how the words are related to each other.
+We will use `plotly` to create an interactive plot so we can see how the words are related to each other.
 The words that the model associates with fake news will tend towards one side and the words that the model associates with real news will be on the other.

 ```python
 import plotly.express as px